-Khaita Joyful Dances appeared in 2011, when Choegyal Namkhai Norbu, a renowned Tibetan scholar and Dzogchen Master, started collecting the songs of young Tibetan artists that he saw on Youtube.
+Khaita Joyful Dances appeared in 2011, when Chögyal Namkhai Norbu, a renowned Tibetan scholar and Dzogchen Master, started collecting the songs of young Tibetan artists that he saw on Youtube.

-Choegyal Namkhai Norbu understood that this is not just a simple singing, but a very important message from the people of an endangered culture, that, with its rich heritage, can bring benefit to the whole world.
-While risking their life and freedom, these courageous musicians sing about brotherhood, love and commitment to their country and people, respect to their environment, and hope for reunion to save their language, knowledge and spiritual tradition.
+Chögyal Namkhai Norbu understood that this is not just a simple singing, but a very important message from the people of an endangered culture, that, with its rich heritage, can bring benefit to the whole world.
+Courageous Tibetan musicians sing about brotherhood, love and commitment to their country and people, respect to their environment, and hope for reunion to save their language, knowledge and spiritual tradition.

-“Since knowledge of Tibetan culture is firmly rooted in me, in spite of that I feel the need to take special care of that culture, both worldly and spiritual, a need that has been continuously present in my life”.
+“Since knowledge of Tibetan culture is firmly rooted in me, I feel the need to take special care of that culture, both in a worldly and spiritual sense, a need that has been continuously present in my life.”

 While Khaita starts from the Tibetan culture, our aim - promoting harmony within the individual and between people and their environment through dance - goes beyond protecting and supporting a single culture.

 As individuals, while dancing, we learn to be present to the inner display of thoughts and emotions.
 As we cultivate this relaxed presence in movement, harmony and joy develop naturally, and we carry it to our life, moving more easily through our routines, activities and daily tasks.